-Identify the physiological and mental effects of smoke, and propose ways to recognize, diminish, and recover from these effects.
+Raise awareness of the components of smoke, its physiological and mental effects, and ways to recognize, diminish, and recover from these effects.

 Facilitating the Discussion

-- Facilitate a discussion using the activity and discussion questions.
+- Facilitate a small or large group discussion using the discussion questions.

 This video is also available as a download.
 (Size 44 MB)